Great River Hospice House

 What kind of care is provided at Great River Hospice House?

-Those staying at Great River Hospice House will have unparalleled access to the unique combination of medical, emotional and spiritual care Great River Hospice provides.
+People staying at Great River Hospice House will have unparalleled access to the combination of high-quality medical, emotional and spiritual care Great River Hospice provides.
 Physicians, nurses, certified nursing assistants, dietitians, social workers, grief counselors, massage therapists and chaplains are available.
 Patients’ personal physicians also may provide care in the hospice house.
-Prescription medications related to patients’ terminal illnesses, special equipment and therapies are arranged by hospice house caregivers.
+Prescription medicines related to patients’ terminal illnesses, special equipment and therapies are arranged by hospice house caregivers.
 Patients choose food from an extensive menu and determine when meals will be served.
 Staff members wash patients’ laundry.

 Will the hospice house really feel like home?